ma43-source/sailaab-sahara-guide/README.md

 ## Project Context

-Built as the final project for the **ACT AI course**, in direct response to the recurring monsoon flooding affecting Pakistan.
-The guidance content is grounded in independent research on Loss & Damage, disaster law, and humanitarian response frameworks.
+Built as an *Independent Project*, in direct response to the recurring monsoon flooding affecting Pakistan.
+The guidance content is grounded in independent research on climate vulnerability, disaster law, and humanitarian response frameworks.

 ---

-## License

-MIT — see `LICENSE` for details.
-Note: the license governs the code only.
-It does not extend any legal assurance regarding the accuracy of relief information presented by the app — see the disclaimer above.